riddhi-2115/Capture-Packets-using-Wireshark/README.md

 ##Objective:

 The objective of this project is to provide learners with practical experience in using Wireshark for network packet capture and analysis.
-By the end of this project, participants will:

 - Understand Wireshark Interface: Gain familiarity with Wireshark's interface and features.
 - Capture Network Traffic: Learn to capture live network traffic and save it for analysis.